gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2-textures.md

 Title: WebGL Using 2 or More Textures
 Description: How to use 2 or more textures in WebGL
+Category: textures
+TOC: WebGL - Using 2 or More Textures

 This article is a continuation of [WebGL Image Processing](webgl-image-processing.html).
 If you haven't read that I